Align Culture and Strategy to Grow the Business

 And is some more data for those who still mistakenly believe that workplace culture is “soft HR-type stuff” that can be ignored because it does not have a quantifiable impact on business performance.

-• A Harvard Business School research report found that an effective culture can account for up to 50% of the difference in performance between organizations in the same industry.
+• A Harvard Business School research report found that an effective culture can account for up to half of the difference in performance between organizations in the same industry.

-• Our proprietary organizational alignment research at 410 companies across eight industries found that cultural factors account for 40% of the difference between high- and low-performing companies.
+• Our organizational culture assessment found that cultural factors account for 40% of the difference between high- and low-performing companies.

 These facts should be a powerful motivator to set out to define and create an organizational culture that fits your company and provides the platform for your strategy and your people to thrive.